×

 Romans 12:1 meaning

-Paul is giving believers a picture of how pursuing God’s righteousness through faith should look.
+Paul is giving believers a picture of what it looks like to pursue God’s righteousness by faith.
 Righteousness means harmonious living or right living; the first ingredient for this harmony is sacrificial living.

 Why does this make sense, to live as a sacrifice?
-Without the preceding eleven chapters it would be very difficult to understand the notion that it is “logical” to empty ourselves for the benefit of others.
-But reflecting on chapters 1-11, life under the law is a life in slavery to sin.
-And although believers are justified in the presence of God solely on the basis of faith in Jesus, irrespective of our behavior, if we do not live a sacrificial life that follows Jesus’ example, we slide back into sin.
+Without the preceding 11 chapters it would be difficult to understand the notion that it is “logical” to empty ourselves for the benefit of others.
+But reflecting on chapters 1–11, life under the law is a life in slavery to sin.
+And although believers are justified in the presence of God solely on the basis of faith in Jesus, irrespective of our behavior, if we do not live a sacrificial life that follows Jesus’s example, we miss out on the great benefits of righteousness.
+And inevitably we slide back into sin, which is walking apart from God’s (good) design for us.

-This means that we then suffer the consequences we have been delivered or saved from by Jesus’ resurrection power.
-Like someone being set free from prison, but choosing to remain in their cell.
 Instead of living in freedom, serving the purpose for which Jesus created us, we instead revert to slavery to sin.
 Slavery to sin leads to earthly condemnation; we suffer the effects of sin and death (or disconnection) as a consequence of refusing to live a spiritual life of sacrifice to Jesus.
-That is why living sacrificially is so “logical”, because it is living freely in Jesus, and it avoids slavery to sin.
+That is why living sacrificially is so “logical,” because it is living freely in Jesus, and it avoids slavery to sin and its consequence of death.

-When we present our bodies as a living and holy (set apart) sacrifice, for God to use, we are living a life of service to God, which is what we were created to do.
+When we present our bodies as a living and holy (set apart) sacrifice for God to use, we are living a life of service to God, which is what we were created to do.
 So again, it is logical for creations to do what they were created to do.
-The word “worship” (latreian, λατρείαν) is found in the original text, and is certainly fitting so long as the reader understands “worship” the way the scripture uses it, rather than in the very limited way it tends to be used among church goers, to refer only to scheduled church services.
+The word worship (Greek, “latreian,” “λατρείαν”) is found in the original text and is certainly fitting, so long as the reader understands worship the way the scripture uses it.
+The scriptural use differs from the very limited way it tends to be used among church-goers to refer only to scheduled church services.
 For a Jew, like Paul, worship would include sacrifice.

-Here we are pictured as being on the altar, sacrificed to God.
+Here, believers are pictured as being on the altar, sacrificed to God.
 That means our whole person is devoted to God.
-This is not just a church service attendance level of commitment.
+This is not just a church-service-attendance level of commitment.
 In Scripture, the word worship is very broad, and applies to any aspect of living where we are acknowledging God.
-One example is from Matthew 8:1-2:
+One example is from Matthew 8:1–2:

 “When He had come down from the mountain, great multitudes followed Him.
 And behold, a leper came and worshiped Him, saying, ‘Lord, if You are willing, You can make me clean.’”